Corev-CLI

 }

-API contract (Recommended)
+API contract (recommended)

 Sections 1, 2, 3, and 4 below describe a recommended API contract for compatibility with Corev-CLI.
-The specification is divided into two main parts: the methods (belonging to the ConfigService
+The specification is divided into two main parts: the methods (belonging to the

 interface) and the dictionaries (Configuration